BLOG

 The Web Content Accessibility Guidelines (WCAG) 2.1

-WCAG 2.1 is organized into guidelines, and each guideline has its own success criteria or accessibility requirement which corresponds to a conformance level (Level A, AA, or AAA).
+WCAG 2.1 is organized into guidelines; each has success criteria or accessibility requirements corresponding to a conformance level (Level A, AA, or AAA).

 The WCAG 2.1 guidelines–like the ATAG and UAAG guidelines–are organized around four accessibility principles:

-Principle 1: Information and user interface must be presentable to users in ways they can perceive.
+1: Information and user interface must be presentable to users in ways they can perceive:

 • Provide text alternatives for non-text content so these can be changed into other forms such as braille, symbols, plain language, or huge print.

-• Provide captions and alternatives (such as audio descriptions, sign language interpretations) for time-based media like live audios or prerecorded videos.
+• Provide captions and alternatives (such as audio descriptions and sign language interpretations) for time-based media like live audio or prerecorded videos.

-• Create adaptable content, i.e., content that can be presented in multiple ways (such as a simpler layout) without losing information or structure.
+• Create adaptable content, i.e., content that can be presented in multiple ways (such as a more straightforward layout) without losing information or structure.

-• Make content distinguishable, i.e., it must be easy for users to see and hear the content.
-This guidelines covers requirements on the use of colors, audio controls, contrast, text resizing, reflow, images of text, and text spacing.
+• Make content distinguishable, i.e., it must be easy for users to see and hear.
+These guidelines cover requirements on the use of colors, audio controls, contrast, text resizing, reflow, images of text, and text spacing.

-Principle 2: User interface components and navigation must be operable.
+2: User interface components and navigation must be operable:

 • All functionalities are available from the user’s keyboard.